 Trade marks can technically be a number of different things.
-This includes: words, logos, colours, combinations of sounds (e.g. an advertising jingle) and even smells!
+This includes words, logos, colours, combinations of sounds (e.g. an advertising jingle) and even smells!

 For example, we know that chocolate that is wrapped in purple packaging is Cadbury’s.
 Cadbury’s have a registered trade mark for this colour which no one else can use for confectionary without fear of hearing from Cadbury’s lawyers.

 This is fair because Cadbury has built up a reputation for this colour in chocolate (which wasn’t there before they sold high-quality chocolate products in purple packaging).
-The trade mark protects this reputation and stops other people benefitting from or damaging it with inferior goods using the same mark.
+The trade mark protects this reputation and stops other people from benefitting from or damaging it with inferior goods using the same mark.

-So trade marks ae used to identify the brand owner of a particular product or service.
+So trade marks are used to identify the brand owner of a particular product or service.
 Trade marks can also be used by other companies under licensing agreements, for example, the Lego Group purchased a license from Lucasfilm to allow them to launch the Lego Star Wars range and accompanying games.